LearnersGuild/cos/GLOSSARY.md

 The Guild Core is the central organizational body of Learners Guild.
 The Core is responsible for all business and operational functions not explicitly under the domain of the chapters.
 The core is not explicitly geography-specific.

 ## Kindness
+We treat ourselves and others with dignity, respect and an open heart.
+We assume good intentions and give others the benefit of doubt.
 I consider how my behavior impacts others and make efforts for that impact to be positive.

 ## Learner